jayantbh/react-multi-cropper/README.md

 - The `onLoad` prop is **optional**, but useful for two things.
   1. To determine that the image has indeed loaded, same as an `img` tag.
   2. If you passed some predefined boxes, the supplied function will receive the image data associated with those boxes.
+  3. To get a resetCenter handler to reset the panned position of the image.
 - You need to pass a function the `onChange` prop if you want the default functionality to work out of the box.
   - It is however optional, in case you want the box drawing to be controlled externally.
 - The function supplied to `onCrop` will be called when a drawing/dragging/resizing operation was completed.
 This will be needed if you want to receive the image payload after a cropping action was done.